Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

 Appendix A contains the formal proof.
 The underlying economic intuition becomes clearer through an aggregate demand-aggregate supply (AD-AS) lens.
 The TANK Phillips curve (\ref{eq-TPC}) serves as our AS curve.
-With a more restrictive assumption than (\ref{eq-AD-condition}), \(1-\gamma \delta_p>0\), the AD curve, derived by combining the TANK IS curve (\ref{eq-TIS}) with the monetary policy rule (\ref{eq-Taylor-rule}),\footnote{This is derived from: } is given by: If \(\eta_w/\psi_w=0\) and \(a_t=0\), the AD curve becomes:
+With a more restrictive assumption than (\ref{eq-AD-condition}), \(1-\gamma \delta_p>0\), the AD curve, derived by combining the TANK IS curve (\ref{eq-TIS}) with the Taylor rule in Table 1,\footnote{The expression follows by forward iteration of the combined TANK IS curve and monetary policy rule.
+Appendix A provides the corresponding algebra.} is given by: This assumption ensures the AD curve slopes downward in the \((x_t,\pi_t^p)\) space.
+With \(\eta_w/\psi_w=0\), the AD curve becomes:

-An expansionary monetary policy shock (\(\Delta m_t > 0\)) shifts this AD curve to the right.
+An expansionary monetary policy shock shifts this AD curve to the right.
 The resulting equilibrium depends on the slopes of both curves, which are shaped by heterogeneity and rigidities.

 The impact of structural parameters can be understood through their distinct effects on the AD-AS framework.
 Higher nominal rigidities, represented by increases in \(\eta_p\) or \(\eta_w\), flatten the AS curve.
 This is a standard New Keynesian result where stickier prices and wages dampen the inflationary response to an aggregate demand shock, thereby requiring a larger adjustment in output.
-Consequently, the inflation multiplier \(\Omega^p\) falls while the output multiplier \(\Omega^x\) rises.
+As a direct AS-side effect, the inflation multiplier \(\Omega^p\) falls while the output multiplier \(\Omega^x\) rises.

 Household heterogeneity, in contrast, operates primarily through the AD channel.
 A larger share of hand-to-mouth households (\(\lambda\)) increases the parameter \(\delta_p\), which magnifies the coefficient on the monetary shock \(m_t\) in the AD curve.
 Intuitively, the policy-induced distributional shift from profits to wages has a larger net effect on aggregate consumption when more households have a high marginal propensity to consume.
 This causes a larger rightward shift of the AD curve, creating pressure for a stronger response in both output and inflation.